Factors of production: Ecological economics

 Ecological economics is an alternative to neoclassical economics.
-It integrates, among other things, the first and second laws of thermodynamics (see: Laws of thermodynamics) to formulate more realistic economic systems that adhere to fundamental physical limitations.
+It integrates, among other things, the first and second laws of thermodynamics to formulate more realistic economic systems that adhere to fundamental physical limitations.
 In addition to the neoclassical focus on efficient allocation, ecological economics emphasizes sustainability of scale and just distribution.
 Ecological economics also differ from neoclassical theories in its definitions of factors of production, replacing them with the following: